-After graduating from an accredited professional education program, athletic trainers must pass the Board of Certification (BOC) exam to practice athletic training in all states except Texas.
+After graduating from an accredited professional education program, athletic trainers must pass the Board of Certification, Inc. (BOC) exam to practice athletic training in all states except Texas.
 In order to legally practice athletic training in Texas individuals must pass the Texas Advisory Board of Athletic Trainers licensure examination.
 Additional credentialing requirements for athletic training vary from state to state according to athletic training practice acts and state regulations that govern athletic training.
+A felony conviction may affect a graduate's ability to sit for the (BOC) examination or attain state licensure.